JohannesKuh/Cyclistic-Bike-Share-Analysis-Capstone-Project/README.md

 **Fields used:** `ride_id`, `rideable_type`, `started_at`, `ended_at`, `start_station_name`/`id`, `end_station_name`/`id`, `start_lat`/`lng`, `end_lat`/`lng`, `member_casual`

 **Note on demographic data:** the Divvy Trips documentation states that subscriber-pass trips may include basic demographic fields (age, gender).
-However, the 2025 extract used in this analysis does not include any demographic columns — only trip, station, and rider-type (member/casual) data are present.
+However, the 2025 extract used in this analysis does not include any demographic columns — only trip, station and rider-type (member/casual) data are present.

 **Note on data context (2025 vs. earlier Divvy/Cyclistic analyses):** readers comparing this analysis to other Cyclistic capstone projects (many of which use 2019-2021 data, the original case study period) should note that the Divvy station network grew substantially in 2025 — Chicago's Department of Transportation and the ride-sharing company Lyft opened 140 new stations that year, adding more than 2,000 new docks ([WTTW](https://news.wttw.com/2026/01/15/divvy-and-lime-saw-highest-ridership-record-2025-nearly-13m-bike-and-scooter-trips), 2026).
 Due to this expansion, station-level findings (e.g., top 10 start/end stations) may not directly match earlier analyses.
 Other data fields, such as `rideable_type` (classic/electric bike) and `member`/`casual` rider-type, are not affected — this schema has been consistently used across public Divvy trip data since at least 2020, based on cross-checking multiple years of published datasets.

-*Data license: this repository's code is MIT-licensed (see LICENSE), but the underlying Divvy trip data remains subject to the [Divvy Data License Agreement](https://divvybikes.com/data-license-agreement), which governs how the data may be accessed, analyzed, and redistributed.*
+*Data license: this repository's code is MIT-licensed (see LICENSE), but the underlying Divvy trip data remains subject to the [Divvy Data License Agreement](https://divvybikes.com/data-license-agreement), which governs how the data may be accessed, analyzed and redistributed.*

 ## Setup / Reproducing this Analysis